Recently Viewed Topics

-Caution: It is strongly advised that the user confirm, in a separate session, that at least one user (preferably an admin) be able to log-in successfully via WebSEAL before the user that enabled WebSEAL logs out.
+Caution: It is strongly advised that the user confirm, in a separate session, that at least one user (preferably an administrator user) is able to log-in successfully via WebSEAL before the user that enabled WebSEAL logs out.
 Otherwise, if there is an issue, no one will be able to access SecurityCenter to turn WebSEAL off.

 To disable WebSEAL, click the WebSEAL option on the Security Configuration page.
 When disabled, the option is grey and the password/confirm password boxes appear.
-This will update the password for the user turning WebSEAL off.
+This updates the password for the user turning WebSEAL off.

 Caution: Any user created while WebSEAL was enabled will not have a password and an admin must update the user account to establish a password.
-Any user that existed before the enabling of WebSEAL will have to revert to their old password.
+Any user that existed before the enabling of WebSEAL must revert to their old password.